 - Create sustainable competition: Organizations that adopt Operational Excellence can produce high-quality products and services at a lower cost.
 So they can attract new customers while retaining existing customers well.

-- Encourage sustainability: When optimizing production processes and sustainably using resources, organizations can reduce the impact of business activities on the environment and helps organizations grow sustainably into the future.
+- Encourage sustainability: When optimizing production processes and sustainably using resources, organizations can reduce the impact of business activities on the environment and help organizations grow sustainably into the future.

 #3 – Who Benefits From Operational Excellence?